wlsf82/testes-e2e-com-cypress-tat/README.md

 Run `npm run cy:open:tablet` to open the Cypress Test Runner to run tests in interactive mode using a tablet viewport.

+## Support this project

+If you want to support this project, leave a ⭐.

 ___

 Made with ❤️ by [Walmyr](https://walmyr.dev).